Pylons/pyramid/docs/narr/views.rst

 application is is to find and call a :term:`view` when a :term:`request` reaches it.

+How :mod:`repoze.bfg` invokes a view is somewhat analogous to how someone might interactively use an operating system command shell such as ``bash`` or ``cmd`` to find some file or directory on a filesystem and subsequently operate against that file or directory using a program.
+In this analogy, if you think of :mod:`repoze.bfg` as the person using the command shell, your application's :term:`model` graph as the filesystem, :term:`traversal` or :term:`url dispatch` as the act of using ``cd`` to find a file or directory on the filesystem to operate against, and a :term:`view` callable as a program invoked against the type of file or directory found, you'll have a basic understanding of how view invocation works in :mod:`repoze.bfg`.

 A view callable may always return a :term:`WebOb` ``Response`` object directly.
 It may optionally return another arbitrary non-`Response` value.
 If a view callable returns a non-Response result, the result